Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 - `10 Glow in the Dahrk Patch - Interior Sunrays` (only when you did decide to install Glow in the Dahrk above)
 - `30 Redware - Smoothed` (only when you did decide to install Properly Smoothed Meshes above)
 - `40 Urns - Smoothed` (only when you did decide to install Properly Smoothed Meshes above)

-# §2 Optional mods for a Vanilla+ installation
-If all you want are bug fixes and performance improvements, you can skip to **§3 Setting up MGE XE** below.
-However, if you want to enhance the games aesthetics and gameplay with a few more mods, read on.

-All of the following mods are optional.
-Each can be skipped based on personal preference.

 ## Step 2.6: Graphic Herbalism - MWSE and OpenMW Edition
 This mod makes it so that you pick plants just by activating them instead of opening them like a container.
 When harvesting, part of the plant you pick disappears.